apiaryio/api-blueprint/API Blueprint Specification.md

 A payload **may** have its media type associated.
 A payload's media type represents the metadata received or sent in the form of a HTTP `Content-Type` header.
 When specified a payload **should** include nested [Body section](#def-body-section).

-This section **should** include at least one following nested sections:
+This section **should** include at least one of the following nested sections:

 - [`0-1` Headers section](#def-headers-section)
 - [`0-1` Attributes section](#def-attributes-section)